confio/ProofOfEngagement/Architecture.md

 Groups will be defined in CW4.

 We can start with a standard, flexible multisig design.
 The group that stores the voters will implement not only CW4, but also CW7 and can be registered on `x/validator`.
-(Note that CW7 requires the Validator pubkey in addition to an sdk.AccAddress, so we will have a separate endpoint for people to pre-register a pubkey for their sdk.AccAddress on the CW7 group contract, which will be used when they are given voting weight).
+Note that CW7 requires the Tendermint PubKey in addition to an sdk.AccAddress, in order to provide the validator set updates to `x/validator`.
+Thus, we will have a separate HandleMsg variant on the CW7 contract for people to pre-register a pubkey for their sdk.AccAddress on the CW7 group contract.
+This is permissionless to provide a mapping for the message sender, but will have no impact on the voting set the address is assigned a voting weight.

 There are 2 voting contracts.
 Contract A, with eg. 60% approval will allow updating the group.
 As the group implements CW7, this will automatically update the validator set upon changes.
-Contract B with eg. 80% approval can be the Admin and that can be used to swap out to another consensus module.
+This means the tendermint consensus layer is just a mirror of the multisig voters.
+And these voters (who are also the validators) can vote to add voters/validators to the multisig + validator set (or remove them).

+This is a minimal PoA setup as used in many chains.
+In addition, we can add a Contract B with eg. 80% approval can be the `Admin` in `x/validator`.
+This allows a supermajority of the validator set to change the consensus algorithm (more precisely the *validator set selection* algorithm, as we always use tendermint BFT... bPoS is often mis-labeled a consensus algorithm)

 Note: The cw7 contract must be highly trusted and should only be set by a governance process with similar security to the validator set itself, as a buggy/malicious contract can halt or take over the chain.